ChurchApps/Docker/README.md

 1. Browse to the /Containers/Dev folder and then to the project you wish to work on (CoreApis, FullStack, etc)
 2. Run `docker-compose up -d` to create the environment.
 This will take about 5 minutes the first time.
-3. Refer to the list of ports below and open the main project in your browser (http://localhost:3100 - ChumsWeb)
+3. Refer to the list of ports below and open the main project in your browser (http://localhost:3101 - ChumsApp)

 ### Connecting VSCode